 Portfolios can be created as a physical document or online through a career portfolio website builder.

-The type of career portfolio will usually depend on the kind of work for which the job requires.
+The type of career portfolio will usually depend on the kind of work the job requires.

-Ultimately, the concept of a career portfolio is to display an applicant's level of skill, which can be expressed through a series of elements, including:
+The ultimate goal of a career portfolio is to demonstrate the applicant's skill level, which they can express through a series of elements, including:

-A career portfolio is a helpful tool in the interviewing process for both the applicant and employer.
+A career portfolio is a helpful tool for both the applicant and the employer in the interviewing process.

-Applicants can easily reference different pieces of their career portfolio amidst an interview, making the overall experience much more interactive.
+Applicants can easily reference different pieces of their career portfolio during an interview, making the overall experience much more interactive.

 On the other hand, employers will display the applicant's work to hang on too long after the interview has ceased.

-Although career portfolios can significantly impact a job application process, they can be quite simple to create.
+Although career portfolios can significantly impact a job application process, they can be simple to create.

 Have all relevant work information up to date and ready to be put into the career portfolio.
 Make sure to try and tailor all of the included elements specifically to the job position.

-All of the information provided in the career portfolio should be easy to find.
-As a good rule of thumb, put the resume, biographical information, and skills towards the front.
+The information in the career portfolio should be easy to find.
+Put the resume, biographical information, and skills toward the front as a good rule of thumb.
 All other relevant items should follow in order of importance.

-For physical career portfolios, consider using tabs and color-coding to make all of the information quick and easy to find.
+For physical career portfolios, consider using tabs and color-coding to make the information quick and easy to find.

 For online career portfolios, use categories and separate pages as much as possible to have the same effect.

-Don’t forget to make sure each career portfolio is customized specifically to the job at hand.
-After the original master career portfolio has been created, swapping out specific elements to customize it should be relatively straightforward.
+Ensure that you customize each career portfolio specifically to the job.
+Once you have created the original master career portfolio, customizing it by swapping out specific elements should be relatively straightforward.

 Regardless of the industry, having a career portfolio that stands out helps secure landing the job for the applicant.